The meaning of university ‘autonomy’

 So is there in all this a properly developed view of autonomy?
 What does it mean?
 Does it mean, for example, that the state may take no interest of any kind in university governance?
 Does it mean, on the other hand, that the state can impose a strategic direction, merely allowing universities to choose methods of implementation?
 Presumably the truth lies somewhere in between these two rather different propositions.
 Autonomy cannot mean that society has no stake in universities and that its representatives should mind their own business; that would suggest a level of independence from anyone’s oversight that no other body in society, public or private, enjoys.
 On the other hand autonomy, if it is to mean anything, must include the right of a university to determine its own strategy, taking into account the public interest (which will usually be expressed in conditions of state funding).

 Various definitions of university autonomy have been suggested.
 The European Universities Association, for example, has argued that it involves organisational, financial, staffing and academic autonomy – a definition that for me is too structural, and not strategic enough.
 Others have questioned whether university autonomy has come to be seen too much as managerial autonomy from staff influence.

 Universities must, like all other bodies, show their responsiveness to the needs of the wider society, but must be left to make most of the judgements about how to reflect this themselves.
 In the meantime the state, as the guardian of the public interest, must be able to regulate some of the structures of governance, provided this does not include control over decision-making within the institutions.
 This was the position we were seeking to address in the governance review.
-I still think we found the right balance.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+I still think we found the right balance.higher education, university comment below, or link to this permanent URL from your own site.